datacite/oaip/README.md

 You will need Maven 2.2.1 and JDK 6 in your system (OpenJDK from Ubuntu works fine).

-### mysql setup
+### Solr setup

-This application is configured to connect to a MySQL database.
-The database structure that it is configured to use is that of the MDS.
-For more information please see the DataCite MDS project on GitHub.
+This application is configured to connect to a Solr instance for all searching and record retrieval.

 ## Java dependencies